-An effective reading plan is critical for students in the MD Program at the University of Wisconsin School of Medicine and Public Health.
+An effective reading plan is critical for students at the University of Wisconsin School of Medicine and Public Health.

 Scanning is a 10-second-per-page preview of reading material.
 The more familiar you become with the material, the more quickly and easily you can understand it.
 Look at headings, subheadings and objectives to understand how material is organized.

 Familiarize yourself with new vocabulary.
 Look at the first paragraph, which will introduce you to the material, as well as the last paragraph, which will summarize the section.

 There are certain things you must do to prepare yourself for reading.

 - Set aside time.
 This means you organize your day so there is a period when your main purpose is to read.

 - Focus your attention: When you begin to read, your purpose must be on reading.